All Episodes

 There aren't any.

-You want the golf courses?
+Do you want the golf courses?

-There aren't any major economic infrastructure there isn't any.
+There isn't any.

 Do you want the sanitation plants?

-There isn't any why attack?
+There isn't any.

-The Israelis left Gaza years ago they gave Gaza to the Gazantas.
+The Israelis left Gaza years ago.

-They gave Gaza to Hamas, they gave Gaza to the Palestinians.
+They gave Gaza to the Palestinians.

 Why do you think Israel attacked Gaza?

-God gave you a mind is they didn't attack Gaza.
+The fact is they didn't attack Gaza.

 Israel is finally defending itself.

-John Palm Springs, California, you're next on the Rush Limbaugh program.
+John, Palm Springs, California, you're next on the Rush Limbaugh program.

 Hello, sir.

-Hey right it's always a pleasure this is the second time in the history of man I've spoken to you.
+This is the second time in the history of man I've spoken to you.

-Let's see just uh not to take away from your main themes but just a quick aside here if you don't mind me tweaking you and striking a blow for those who who are right for it to mean something when we're right and I believe I'm right about this your characterization on the uh I know you have you can't do Shakespeare on the air.
+Let's see, just not to take away from your main themes, but just a quick aside here, if you don't mind me tweaking you and striking a blow for those who are right for it to mean something when we're right.

 It has to be, you know, for expediency's sake, a caricature.